 It is important to think of how these different energies, not directly controlled by you (even your children, let’s be honest), affect and use your spaces.
-They need to be considering when designing space.
+They need to be considered when designing space.
 You need to know where the sun shines and at what time of day before planting gardens but you also need to know where your children like to play.
 These categories are not bound and they all interact with one another.
-In a city, two crucially important and entangled sectors are city bylaws and neighbours.
+In a city two crucially important and entangled sectors are city bylaws and neighbours.

 It’s important to think about the flows of these energies not only the natural ones (wind, water, etc) but the human-created ones (children, domesticated animals).
 What energies flow in and out of your spaces and how can you design for and with them?
 Personally, I try to mostly think about how to work with these energies not to stop them.
-We might think we can block a meddling neighbour with a fence, but that is an illusion and might also block the flow of other energies (wild animals, for example).
+We might think we can block a meddling neighbour with a fence, but that is partly an illusion and might also block the flow of other energies (wild animals, for example).

 Flexible, dynamic design

-I think that people can be rigid with how they use permaculture tools and practices.
+People can be rigid with how they use permaculture tools and practices.
 Thinking through zones and sectors is an important design tool, helping you to uncover patterns and assisting in the visioning process that is so crucial to any good design.
 Use it in ways that help you and make sense for your life.
 Redo your zones and sectors regularly and think about what has changed and what has stayed the same (and WHY).